freemind001/easy-switcher/README.md

 ### Other Linux & your own builds
 * Build Easy Switcher or download the [latest binary](https://github.com/freemind001/easy-switcher/releases)
-* Copy copy easy-switcher to /usr/bin/ and allow execute file as program
+* Copy copy easy-switcher to /usr/bin/ and allow execute the file as program
 * install Easy Switcher as daemon
 If your OS supports systemd:

 	`sudo easy-switcher -i`

 If your OS doesn't support systemd, please refer your OS documentation on how to install daemons.
 You need to use -o or --old-style key to run Easy Switcher as an "old-style" (true) daemon
 * Configure

 	`sudo easy-switcher -c`